 5. Transplant

+a.
 BLTG meeting already discussed above.

-Membership of BTLG for UKLPG members – 29 responders to the questionnaire wished to become members of the BLTG, of which 13 work in liver transplant centres.
-There are a further 12 members of the Liver EQA scheme working in transplanct centres who had not answered the questionnaire.
+Membership of BTLG for UKLPG members – 29 responders to the questionnaire wished to become members of the BLTG, of whom 13 work in liver transplant centres.
+There are a further 12 members of the Liver EQA scheme working in transplant centres who had not answered the questionnaire.
 Emails provided by JW.
 SGH will contact the 12 to establish whether they also want to join the BLTG, and then forward information to the BLTG secretariat.

+(Action: SGH)

+National Digital Pathology on-call service.
+An update from Desley Neil will be requested for the next meeting.

 6. Paediatric